nuneskris/nuneskris.github.io/_publications/Hive-vs-Iceberg.md

 Iceberg: Provides full ACID transaction support including snapshot isolation, allowing for complex multi-row updates and deletes.
 Hive: While Hive supports ACID transactions, they are often less performant and more complex to manage compared to Iceberg.
-Time Travel:

-Iceberg: Supports time travel, enabling queries on historical snapshots of data, which is useful for debugging, auditing, and reproducing reports.
-Hive: Does not natively support time travel capabilities.
-Data Compaction:

-Iceberg: Automatically handles data compaction in the background, optimizing the data layout and reducing read amplification.
-Hive: Requires manual intervention and scheduling for compaction, which can lead to maintenance overhead.
 Efficient File Management:

 Iceberg: Manages data files at the table level, allowing for better control over file sizes, fewer small files, and optimized read performance.